mmesh/.github/.github/PULL_REQUEST_TEMPLATE.md

 <!-- Please refer to our contributing documentation for any questions on submitting a pull request, or let us know here if you need any help: https://github.com/mmesh/mmesh/blob/master/CONTRIBUTING.md -->

+## Requirements

+* Fill out the template below.
+Any pull request that does not include enough information to be reviewed in a timely manner might be closed at the maintainers' discretion.
+* After you create the pull request, all status checks must be pass before a maintainer reviews your contribution.
+For more details, please see <https://github.com/mmesh/.github/blob/master/CONTRIBUTING.md#pull-requests>.

 ## Related Issue

 <!-- This project only accepts Pull Requests related to open issues. -->